dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 investigate production issues.

-This brings into reach tools that would otherwise be too scary or inaccessible, like kernel `kprobes` and uprobes. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.
+This brings into reach tools that would otherwise be too scary or inaccessible, like kernel `kprobes` and `uprobes`. `bpftrace`, in particular, allows for simple and concise probe definitions, and is great for prototyping more complex tools, and poking around to find useful data sources.

-For this issue, `bpftrace` has the ability to target any ELF binary with uprobes and read method calls and returns for an application like Memcached.
+For this issue, `bpftrace` has the ability to target any ELF binary with `uprobes` and read method calls and returns for an application like Memcached.
 This was the first entry-point into investigating the Memcached key access patterns.

 ## memcached sources

-My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process__command` function in Memcached.
+My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process_command` function in Memcached.
 In the Memcached source code, the signature in `memcached.c` shows the argument types and order:

 ```{.c include=src/memcached/memcached.c startLine=5756 endLine=5756}